dogweather/forkful/content/en/cpp/dates-and-times/getting-the-current-date.md

   \ that need to process or display dates based on the system's clock.
 It's essential\u2026"
 lastmod: '2024-03-13T22:45:00.366994-06:00'
 model: gpt-4-0125-preview
-summary: "Retrieving the current date in C++ is a fundamental task for programs that\
-  \ need to process or display dates based on the system's clock.
-It's essential\u2026"
+summary: Retrieving the current date in C++ is a fundamental task for programs that need to process or display dates based on the system's clock.
 title: Getting the current date
 weight: 29
 ---